Sieboldianus/lbsntransform/docs/index.md

 Twitter and Flickr, to a common data structure format (lbsnstructure). lbsntransform can also anonymize data into a privacy-aware version of lbsnstructure using HyperLogLog.

-Mappings currently exist for Reddit, Twitter, Flickr and Instagram.
+Mappings currently exist for Reddit, Twitter, Flickr, Instagram, and iNaturalist.

 Input can be: